m4wh6k/ansible-tailscale-inventory/CONTRIBUTING.md

 Running `make dev` will install more pip dependencies.

 ## Formatting & Linting
-Code is expected to formatted and type annotated to conform with `black`, `mypy`, and `ruff`.
+Code is expected to formatted and type annotated to conform with `mypy`, and `ruff`.
 Formatting can be tested with `make test`.
 Some formatting can be automatically applied by running `make fmt`.

 ## Testing
 We use `pytest` to ensure the script works as expected as we change things.
 Simply